 Status: Still Disappeared

 Palma, Celina

-On June 26, 2006 onboard a Mazda Van A-2000, Celina was travelling with husband Prudencio, niece Goria Soco and their companions Antonio Lacno and Ariel Beloy on their way to Samar province.
+On June 26, 2006, onboard a Mazda Van A-2000, Celina was travelling with her husband Prudencio, niece Goria Soco, and their companions Antonio Lacno and Ariel Beloy on their way to Samar province.

-While they were navigating Maharlika Hi way near Sipocot, Camarines Sur, they were blocked by a red Tamaraw FX and four Toyota Revos, They were abducted and taken to an undisclosed military safehouse.
+While they were navigating Maharlika Highway near Sipocot, Camarines Sur, they were blocked by a red Tamaraw FX and four Toyota Revos.
+They were abducted and taken to an undisclosed military safehouse.

+Status: Still Disappeared